John Dryden (1631-1700), England’s first poet laureate said, “Truth is the foundation of all knowledge, and the cement of all societies.”

 Meanwhile, the emotional strains of reporting in 2020 have been deep – and have not always been recognised or even talked about.
 That can be a bad thing for journalists who can face burn-out or emotional damage.
 Cait McMahon is a registered psychologist and says, “For many journalists, Covid-19 may be the biggest and perhaps most challenging news story they’ll ever cover.
 And reporting on the pandemic is risky and personal.”
 She works with The Dart Centre, a journalist research organisation that has long concerned itself with the effects of reporting other people’s misery.
 I reflected on this in a previous article – read it here.
 Seriously, look after yourself, and talk about your feelings with someone.

 I’ve been interested in recent days in the range of news sources.
 In particular, the operators who serve English-language radio stations with news bulletins at the top of the hour.
 For BBC Local Radio, each station has journalists who compile news from their area and mix in the national and international stories provided by the BBC’s internal radio news service.
 For years this has been known as the General News Service (GNS) and has provided a Rip ‘n’ Read (so-called because you could rip it off the teleprinter and take it straight into the studio to read out on air.
 These days it arrives digitally in the news software being used by the bulletin reader).
-At the time of writing this GNS is still strong and healthy, and based on London.
-Future reorganisation of BBC journalism could mean changes could come.
+GNS was based in London until October 2020, after which it moved to Salford as part of a round of economies and restructuring, and was renamed the Central News Service.

 Other stations take news from an external provider.
 The BBC World Service bulletins are taken by some stations around the world under a licence agreement.
 You can tell because there’s a miniscule gap at the beginning and end of the news so that automated stations can opt in and out.